 7. I (re)started therapy

 I’m a firm believer that everyone should be in therapy, but I think this is especially true if you’re going “through it.”
 For me, therapy is time I’ve carved out for myself to do some healing, and it’s a place of extreme compassion.
 I’ve been lucky enough to have therapists in my life who have held such compassionate space that those feelings of urgency and shame and guilt etc. are things I can look at and dissect, rather than being consumed by them.
+If you're feeling the intensity of this time, safe people to talk to are a MUST.

 8. I'm grieving